 Direction from Seniors

-As a member of the World Health Organisation's Age-Friendly global network, the City of Melville is always interested in hearing from you about how we can be more age-friendly.
+As a member of the World Health Organisation's Age-Friendly global network, the City of Melville has gathered information from our community to ensure we continue to work towards being more age-friendly.

 Over the past four years we have gathered almost 1,000 survey responses and supported a range of initiatives in response to what you told us.
 Some of the great outcomes have included: